ZornLab/Mona/README.md

 ## Getting started

 Open Mona using the code below, which should launch it within your web browser.
-At the moment Mona is focused on local use, but hosting is also possible.
+Mona is focused primarily on local use, but hosting is also possible.

 ```
 library(Mona)